 Ah yes, the hotel does like to look after their distinguished guests; I wonder what they have sent me?

-As he did so, it struck against a metallic object underneath, the sound of metal upon metal caught Alex’s attention.
-As the lid cleared the plate, Alex had been perplexed to see not a plate of food but a camera.
-This, the waiter playing paparazzo, quickly picked up, shooting five frames per second before he even had his eye to the viewfinder.
-It captured the balding fat politician wrapped only in a towel, with his pretty blonde temp in bed behind him, clearly visible through the wide open double bedroom doors.
+As he did so, it struck against a metallic object underneath, and the sound of metal upon metal caught Alex’s attention.
+As the lid cleared the plate, Alex was perplexed to see not a plate of food, but a camera.
+This the waiter-playing paparazzi quickly picked up, shooting five frames per second before he even had his eye to the viewfinder.
+It captured the balding, fat politician wrapped only in a towel, with his pretty blonde temp in bed behind him, clearly visible through the wide open double bedroom doors.

-As soon as the paparazzo had picked up the camera, Alex Great raised his hands to try to cover his face, letting go of the towel around his waist, which had quickly slipped, to the floor.
-The final shots capturing Alex naked, red faced and screaming obscenities.
+As soon as the paparazzi had picked up the camera, Alex Great raised his hands to try to cover his face, letting go of the towel around his waist, which had quickly slipped to the floor.
+The final shots captured Alex naked, red faced and screaming obscenities.

 It was over before they knew what had hit them; a precursor of the double-decker bus that would take her life twelve hours later.
-The paparazzo was gone within a minute his memory card full containing over a hundred compromising shots of them.
+The paparazzi was gone within a minute, his memory card full and containing over a hundred compromising shots of them.
 It undoubtedly was far too late to panic, but that is precisely what the politician had done.
-He was still screaming obscenities at Rosie, accusing her of setting him up that his career was over and his life in ruins.
+He was still screaming obscenities at Rosie, accusing her of setting him up; that his career was over and his life in ruins.

 It had all seemed like such a brilliant idea at the start.
 The plan, as suggested to her by Jonathan, had been exceedingly simple.
 Sleep with him for a few months and get something on him which Jonathan could use.
 The affair in itself would probably be enough; she would also be amply rewarded, the five figure sum Jonathan mentioned would have been very useful indeed.

 Rosie hadn’t anticipated this result at all.
-Lying in bed with a hysterical and profusely sweating politician standing naked in front of her as he screamed obscenities at her was not what she’d had in mind.
-Definitely time to leave town for a while.
-One thing was for sure he was not going to be a minister much longer, and he was no use to her anymore.
+Lying in bed with a hysterical and profusely sweating politician, who was standing naked in front of her screaming obscenities at her, was not what she’d had in mind.
+Definitely this was the time to leave town for a while.
+One thing was for sure, he was not going to be a minister much longer, and he was no use to her anymore.

 Grabbing her things, she’d slipped back into her dress.
 It wasn’t the sort of thing she would wear underwear with, so there was no need to search for them.
 Then she’d run as fast as she possibly could, pulling on her shoes as she ran down the hotel corridor and arrived home minutes before the hordes of press arrived at her door.